cjgb/datanalytics/content/posts/2023-06-13-p-valores-pearson.md

 ---

 ... muchas cosas serían muy distintas hoy en día.
 Hoy quiero elaborar sobre su artículo de 1900 [_X.
-On the criterion that a given system of deviations from the probable in the case of a correlated system of variables is such that it can be reasonably supposed to have arisen from random sampling_](http://dx.doi.org/10.1080/14786440009463897) famoso por nada menos que introducir el concepto de p-valor y el el uso de la $\chi^2$ para medir la bondad de ajuste.
+On the criterion that a given system of deviations from the probable in the case of a correlated system of variables is such that it can be reasonably supposed to have arisen from random sampling_](http://dx.doi.org/10.1080/14786440009463897) famoso por nada menos que introducir el concepto de p-valor y el uso de la $\chi^2$ para medir la bondad de ajuste.

 En el artículo hay una construcción teórica que no me he tomado la molestia de leer con detalle y algunos ejemplos, siendo el primero de ellos